Summer on stage

 They're fun, and tickets are inexpensive.
 During the year, the company stages modern comedies.
 507-635-5420.

 Northern Sky Theater in Fish Creek, Wis.
-From June 14 to Aug.
-26 in 2017, it's staging "Doctor!
-Doctor!''
-"Oklahoma in Wisconsin,'' "Victory Farm'' and "Lumberjacks in Love,'' in repertory.
-From Sept.
-1 to Oct.
-21, it's staging "Naked Radio'' in the Door Community Auditorium.
+From June 13 to Aug.
+25 in 2018, it's staging "Boxcar, A Musical'' "Dairy Heirs'' and "Lumberjacks in Love Sing-Along,'' in repertory.

 For more about the area, see Fish Creek in Door County.